 3. Don’t neglect the integration

-Once your employee arrived and completed the first steps of settling in you’ve won part of the battle, but there is still a long way to go.
-Employee retention means to ensure that the employee integrates well, inside and outside of the company.
-Depending on the cultural background, this can be quite a challenge for international employees and for the company as well.
+Employee retention means ensuring that the employee integrates well, inside and outside of the company.
+Depending on their cultural background, this can be quite a challenge for international employees and the company as well.